opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: Returns a DATETIME value based on a passed in DATE/DATETIME/TIME/TIMESTAMP/STRING argument and an INTERVAL and INTEGER argument which determine the amount of time to be added.
+Usage: Returns a TIMESTAMP value based on a passed in DATE/TIME/TIMESTAMP/STRING argument and an INTERVAL and INTEGER argument which determine the amount of time to be added.
-If the third argument is a STRING, it must be formatted as a valid DATETIME.
-If only a TIME is provided, a DATETIME is still returned with the DATE portion filled in using the current date.
+If the third argument is a STRING, it must be formatted as a valid TIMESTAMP.
+If only a TIME is provided, a TIMESTAMP is still returned with the DATE portion filled in using the current date.
-If the third argument is a DATE, it will be automatically converted to a DATETIME.
+If the third argument is a DATE, it will be automatically converted to a TIMESTAMP.

-Argument type: INTERVAL, INTEGER, DATE/DATETIME/TIME/TIMESTAMP/STRING INTERVAL must be one of the following tokens: [MICROSECOND, SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, YEAR]
+Argument type: INTERVAL, INTEGER, DATE/TIME/TIMESTAMP/STRING INTERVAL must be one of the following tokens: [MICROSECOND, SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, YEAR]

 Examples::